Mumtaz (Pakistani actress): Personal life

 Reportedly, Mumtaz was in a relationship with film producer Chaudhry Ajmal during the late 1970s, though they were never married.
-She was married to film studio owner Bari Malik for a short period with him she has a son Zeeshan Raheel Bari before separating from him in the early 1980s.
+She was married to film studio owner Bari Malik for a short period.
+She had a son, Zeeshan Raheel Bari, with him before they separated in the early 1980s.

 Later, she married a Pakistani businessman and moved to Canada.
-Now she lives in Canada with her family.
+As of 2025, she lives in Canada with her family.